 Many individuals in health care roles are thrown into end of life situations with little preparation.

-If you are a professional or volunteer supporting people with a life threatening illness, facing death or in grief this series will be of value to you.
+If you are a health care professional or volunteer supporting people with a life threatening illness, facing death or in grief these workshops will be of great value..